Celery Root, Carrot, and Potato Gratin

-During the holidays, Paul Cunningham of Henne Kirkeby Kro likes nothing more than a comforting vegetable gratin, and here he keeps it simple: Potatoes, carrots, and celery root are seasoned with thyme and fresh bay leaves and then simmered in cream before getting baked under a layer of bubbling Gruyère and bread crumbs.
+During the winter holidays, Paul Cunningham of Denmark’s Henne Kirkeby Kro likes a comforting gratin.
+This version is simple but satisfying: Root vegetables are seasoned with thyme and fresh bay leaves, and then simmered in cream before getting baked under a layer of bubbling Gruyère and bread crumbs.

 What You Will Need